Brand development that increases sales velocity, guaranteed.

 Symbolic Positioning

 Symbolic positioning creates an emotional bond between consumers and the brand using symbols, values, or lifestyles.
-It goes beyond the product’s functional benefits and aims to establish a strong brand identity and personality that resonate with the target audience.
+It goes beyond the product’s functional benefits and aims to establish a strong brand identity and personality that resonates with the target audience.

 Ben & Jerry’s Ice Cream uses symbolic positioning by highlighting values of social responsibility, environmental sustainability, and community involvement.
 Their flavors and packaging reflect social issues and causes, appealing to ethically conscious consumers.